 Why is it that almost half the coastline of the most populous state in the nation, a coastline that’s also arguably among the most scenic and spectacular in the world, is so thinly seeded that the largest coastal city between San Francisco and Portland, Oregon, Eureka, California, has a population of just twenty-eight thousand?
 Even today, with twenty-five million Californians living in coastal counties south of the Golden Gate, the five coastal counties north of the bridge: Marin, Sonoma, Mendocino, Humboldt, and Del Norte have a combined population of fewer than one million people and more than two-thirds of them live in Marin and Sonoma within commuting distance of San Francisco.
 How come the very serviceable harbors at Bodega and Humboldt Bay aren’t major port towns or at least swarming with summer tourists like you find on Cape Cod, along the Jersey Shore, or on North Carolina’s outer banks?
 Part of the answer is climatic, part economic, and the rest I’d attribute to the sprawl-preventing California Coastal Commission.

 It’s important to remember that these battles are still ongoing.
 As Peter Douglas, the executive director of the Commission for 26 years, once famously said: “The coast is never saved.
 It’s always being saved.”
-As evidence, recall the 2016 agreement that ended one of the most hard-fought, long-lasting environmental battles in California history over the building of a freeway through San Onofre State Park, which woud have destroyed Trestles.
-It took surfers, the Surfrider Foundation, and a broad coalition of environmental groups and native American Tribes many years to push for a successful agreement.
-Even after these prolonged struggles, the decisions often hangs by a thread.
+As evidence, recall the 2016 agreement that ended one of the most hard-fought, long-lasting environmental battles in California history over the building of a freeway through San Onofre State Park, which would have destroyed Trestles.
+It took surfers, the Surfrider Foundation, and a broad coalition of environmental groups and native American Tribes years to push for a successful agreement.
+Even after these prolonged struggles, the decision often hangs by a thread.
 In the case of San Onofre, a hard-fought victory and “permanent” agreement is being threatened once again.
-So the battles continue and there will always be work to be done.
+So the battles continue and there is always be work to be done.

 So, you might ask, why the history lesson and the uncovering of old wounds in the surf community?
 It’s for motivation and the simple reason that current politics are rapidly changing, with many important environmental policies and institutions being eliminated. swept aside, defunded, or marginalized.
-Once again, the very real possibility of oil and gas drilling off the California coast has returned and who knows what’s coming next.
+Once again, the very real possibility of oil and gas drilling off the California coast has returned and who knows what’s coming next?
 If we forget the tragic losses of the past, the reasons why we fought, or don’t support the institutions that helped bring those changes about, we run the very real risk of repeating old mistakes.
 We simply can’t let that happen and Killer Dana should be a reminder for all of us.

 So, here’s a few things you can do (with links to some of my relevant posts):